Definition of Iamb

 Tomorrow and Today,

-This extract is an example of iambic trimeter where lines have three metrical feet or three iambs.
+This excerpt is an example of iambic trimeter, where lines have three metrical feet or three iambs.
 Generally, there are six syllables in the lines with three iambs.

 That floats on high o’er dales and hills